 Note: If using a cordless system, scanning the Activate Defaults bar code also causes both the scanner and the base or Access Point to perform a reset and become unlinked.
 The scanner must be placed in its base to re-establish the link before any setup codes are entered.
 If using an Access Point, the linking bar code must be scanned.
-See Cordless System Operation beginning on page 3-1 for additional information.
+See Cordless System Operation (Voyager 1202g) beginning on page 3-1 or Cordless System Operation (Voyager 1202g-BF) beginning on page 4-1 for additional information.

-The Serial Programming Commands, beginning on page 10-1 list the factory default settings for each of the commands (indicated by an asterisk () on the programming pages).
+The Serial Programming Commands, beginning on page 11-1 list the factory default settings for each of the commands (indicated by an asterisk () on the programming pages).